amabdallah/WaM-DaM/README.md

 #### Use Cases
 So far you have an empty copy of WaM-DaM database set up in SQLite.
 You also have an idea about WaM-DaM tables, what they mean, and how they are connected with each other.
 Now, here we offer a simple use case as an example that you can follow to use WaM-DaM as a repository for data.
 We hope that you can follow the logic of the use case to build a WaM-DaM database for your own data.
 This Use Cases page provide instrucutions that you can follow.
-Matlab Script to load data to WaM-DaM SQLite [here](https://github.com/amabdallah/WaM-DaM/blob/master/Files/MatlabScript/AutomateLoadingDataToWaMDaM.m)
+Matlab Script to load data to WaM-DaM SQLite

-Populated SQLite WaM-DaM database [here]()

 Check out the use cases and their results at the WIKI pages [here](https://github.com/amabdallah/WaM-DaM1.0/wiki/Use-Cases)